fastai/course-v3/docs/start_sagemaker.md

     <img alt="terminal" src="/images/terminal.png" class="screenshot">

-     You will need to type the following commands:
+     You will need to type the following commands to update the fastai library:

+    ``` bash
+    source activate SageMaker/envs/fastai
-    `conda update conda`
+    conda update fastai

-    `conda install -c fastai fastai`
+    ```

-    Once you have run these two commands close the window.
+    Once you have run these two commands close the terminal window.

 1. When you start the notebook, if prompted (not expected if all is well) to select a kernel choose *Python 3*.
 If you aren't prompted, you can verify the kernel name on the top right hand side, you can change the attahed kernel through the menu *Kernel > Change Kernel*